 A small part of a basketball court was painted in a newly built housing development.

-Some time later the city council placed a basketball hoop (in the wrong spot!).
+Some time later the city council placed a basketball hoop (but in the wrong place).

 SANDBOX – AMSTERDAM – 1996